During coronavirus closures, Seattle schools try to provide pandemic-proof lunch

 “It’s like prepping for a big party every day,” said Fazio-Young.

-In the last week, kitchen staff in schools have repurposed their inventories and prepped thousands of meals that are easy to grab and go: peanut butter and jelly sandwiches, Caesar salad kids and microwaveable breakfast items, to name a few.
+In the last week, kitchen staff in schools have repurposed their inventories and prepped thousands of meals that are easy to grab and go: peanut butter and jelly sandwiches, Caesar salad kits and microwaveable breakfast items, to name a few.
 To ensure social distancing, dining in is not allowed.

 In Seattle, food is available for pick up at more than two dozen schools.
 The district picked them based on how accessible each location was, and how many students participate in the federal free and reduced-price lunch program in each building.
 By Monday, nutrition services staff had prepped 15,000 meals and distributed about 2,000.